Strategy

 Levers

-• By supporting the ‘No Women no Panel’ campaign so that every digital event or broadcast has a mixed panel (including women);
+- By supporting the ‘No Women no Panel’ campaign so that every digital event or broadcast has a mixed panel (including women);

-• By ensuring that women are better represented in administrations, governments, parliaments and decision-making bodies of organisations when it comes to digital issues;
+- By ensuring that women are better represented in administrations, governments, parliaments and decision-making bodies of organisations when it comes to digital issues;

-• By teaching responsible innovation from a gender-sensitive perspective, for example by basing lessons on the European Framework of Responsible Research and Innovation (RRI)55.
+- By teaching responsible innovation from a gender-sensitive perspective, for example by basing lessons on the European Framework of Responsible Research and Innovation (RRI)55.
 The aim is to promote inclusive and participatory methodologies in all process stages and at all levels of research and innovation (from program creation to design, implementation and assessment) in matters related to the digital sector or digital skills;

-• By engaging in a sustainable and constructive dialogue with the media, including regional media, in order to combat certain views in our society.
+- By engaging in a sustainable and constructive dialogue with the media, including regional media, in order to combat certain views in our society.

 The ‘Matilda effect’56 in particular needs to be countered by focusing on women who are at the forefront in IT or who made important scientific discoveries.
-It is also about presenting female entrepreneurs who do not necessarily have a university STEM degree or a traditional background in IT but who nevertheless have a successful career in a digitally field.
+It is also about presenting female entrepreneurs who do not necessarily have a university STEM degree or a traditional background in IT but who nevertheless have a successful career in a digitally field. - By promoting the media’s access to information sources that are also female, by creating a list of experts for the media (for example the “expertalia” type).

-• By raising awareness among communication agencies about the various professions in the digital sector and about gender bias and the lack of inclusion in images associated with the digital sector.
+- By raising awareness among communication agencies about the various professions in the digital sector and about gender bias and the lack of inclusion in images associated with the digital sector.

-• By initiating a dialogue with public television channels to ensure a change in the image of girls and women in relation to the digital sector and digital skills.
+- By initiating a dialogue with public television channels to ensure a change in the image of girls and women in relation to the digital sector and digital skills.

 Involved players